After two years of clamoring from celiacs, the Girl Scouts are test marketing a gluten-free cookie for the 2013-2014 cookie season.

 Add the milk and butter mixture and the eggs and yolk to the flour blend.
 Beat on medium speed for 3 minutes.

-Using a slotted spatula, remove the rolls and place onto the prepared baking sheets.
-Sprinkle with pretzel salt as they come out of the water, to ensure the salt sticks.
-Use a sharp knife to cut an “X” shape in the top of each roll.
+the salt sticks.
+Use a sharp knife to cut an “X” shape in the top of

 Bake 12 to 15 minutes, turning pans halfway through baking.
 Serve warm.